Red Sox vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has 120 hits with 18 doubles, three triples, 20 home runs, 69 walks and 81 RBI.
-He's also stolen four bases.
+- Alex Bregman has 123 hits with 19 doubles, three triples, 20 home runs and 71 walks.
+He has driven in 82 runs with four stolen bases.

-- Bregman takes a two-game streak with at least one hit into this contest.
-During his last five outings he is batting .238 with two doubles, a triple, two home runs, a walk and six RBI.
+- Bregman has picked up at least one hit in three games in a row.
+In his last five games he is batting .421 with three doubles, a triple, two home runs, three walks and six RBI.

 Bregman Recent Games